 #5: Blinder HP-905 Compact (starts at $599)

-Blinder is basically done selling their own jammers at this point and their new products are being sold through Escort under the name of ZR5 or ShifterMax.
+Blinder is basically done selling their own jammers at this point and their next generation products (HP-905 successors) are being sold through Escort under the name of ZR5 or ShifterMax.
 The HP-905’s are what I used to run myself before upgrading to the ALP’s.
 They’re older laser jammers now and were one of the top two laser jammers back when Laser Interceptor was the top dog.
 I went with the HP-905’s due to the fact that the heads were physically smaller than LI’s so they fit better in my car’s grill.